vmarquez/PureBomberMan/README.md

 ```

-And because of scala's for comprehension, along wtih the fact that the State Monad has flatMap and Map, we now we can do:
+And because of scala's for comprehension, along wtih the fact that the State Monad has flatMap and Map, we now we can do nifty things like:
 ```scala
     val s =
     for {